 Natural shampoos are raw in content

 Imagine pampering your hair with the most exotic ingredients, supercharged with the raw goodness of nature’s gifts.
 Like RAW NATURE’s Green Clay shampoo, for example.
 Made from volcanic clay, sourced straight from the heart of Amazonian rainforests, this shampoo comes with the purest form of clay minerals.
-In addition, the oil extract of the power-fruit Acai Berry, deep cleanses oily scalp and keeps your hair healthy and hydrated.
+In addition, the oil extract of the power-fruit Acai Berry deep cleanses the oily scalp and keeps your hair healthy and hydrated.
 Such nutritive natural substances form natural barriers to your hair follicles, protecting it from harmful elements.

 Natural shampoos are safe but not all of them

 It is undoubtedly good to switch to natural hair solutions.
 But everything that is ‘natural’ might not be safe for the human body.
-That is why you need to ensure that the new natural shampoo you are considering switching to is also safe and free from SLS, SLES, Parabens, MEA, DEA, TEA, Petrolatum, Phathalates, Ethoxylates and Silicones.
+That is why you need to ensure that the new natural shampoo you are considering switching to is also safe and free from SLS, SLES, Parabens, MEA, DEA, TEA, Petrolatum, Phthalates, Ethoxylates and Silicones.

-A natural shampoo is undoubtedly better for your hair and beneficial for the environment.
+Natural shampoo is undoubtedly better for your hair and beneficial for the environment.
 All it would take is a little time getting used to it.
 But once it does, your hair will feel cleaner and healthier from deep within.